sirosen/slyp/README.md

 _disabled by default_

-'two AST branches have identical but trivial contents'
+'two AST branches have identical trivial contents'

     if x is True:
         return